Tang Chun Man

+Early life

+Tang studied at NTWJWA Leung Sing Tak Primary School and Diocesan Boys' School.
+Originally a football fan, he switched to badminton at age seven.

 Career

 Tang competed at the 2020 Summer Olympics in the mixed doubles partnering with Tse Ying Suet.
 They advanced to the bronze medal match, but were defeated by the host pair Yuta Watanabe and Arisa Higashino in straight games.

+In the 2024 Summer Olympics mixed doubles event, Tang and Tse advanced to the quarterfinals but were defeated by Chae Yoo-jung and Seo Seung-jae.

+In April 2025, Tang and Tse won the mixed doubled title in the Asian Championships by overcoming home favorites Jiang Zhenbang and Wei Yaxin in the semi-final, which was their first victory over the world number 1 pair.